Environmental Studies Major

 - Students may substitute two reading or research tutorials, or one tutorial and one student forum, for two electives with approval of the ENVS advisor.

-- Up to three credits from study abroad programs may be used for non-core elective courses, with prior approval of the ENVS advisor and as long as the credits from abroad are accepted by Wesleyan.
+- Up to three credits from study abroad programs may be used for non-core elective courses, with prior approval of the ENVS advisor and provided that the credits from abroad are accepted by Wesleyan.

 - With the approval of the advisor and a written petition by the student, certain internships (e.g., Sierra Club, state agency, EPA, NOAA) may be substituted for one non-core elective.